exakat/php-dictionary/dictionary/return-type.ini.rst

 Return types are the types used for the return value of a method or function.

-They are the same as the argument types, with a few addition :
+They are the same as the argument types, with a few addition:

-+ `void`, which means that no value is returned.
++ ``void``, which means that no value is returned.
 (No usage of return, or return with no explicit value)
-+ `never`, which means that the function won't return : either it will kill the application, or it will throw an exception.
++ ``never``, which means that the function won't return: either it will kill the application, or it will throw an exception.

 Return types are ignored when the method throws an exception.

-Return type are covariant : they get more or equally precise with each new child generation.
+Return type are covariant: they get more or equally precise with each new child generation.

 .. code-block:: php